 However, those who value tradition, quality and luxury still suds up with a quality puck when it’s time to trim their whiskers.

-Though it requires a bit more time and effort, these products are perfect for men who value class, grandeur, and the timelessness of quality shave.
+Though it requires a bit more time and effort, these products are perfect for men who value class, grandeur, and the timelessness of best shave.

 - Shaving Soap Benefits